With Bridgerton hitting Netflix, I want to talk about the book that inspired the show!

 “She didn’t want misery.
 She didn’t want despair.
 And if that meant she also had to forsake bliss and rapture, so be it.”

 The drama in this book.
 I loved it so much.
 As the final book in the series, On the Way to the Wedding had a lot to live up to, and it delivered.
 We follow the youngest Bridgerton, Gregory, who has witnessed his siblings all find love and wants to find love as well.
 I loved having a hopeless romantic male protagonist.
 I’m so used to seeing them jaded and closed-off (especially in this series), so this book was so refreshing.
 This book was fun and addictive and exactly what I wanted it to be.
-We even got an LGBTQ+ side character, which was great to see considering how this series really does when it comes to the diversity of it’s cast.
+We even got an LGBTQ+ side character, which was great to see considering the lack of diversity in this series.

 Rating: 4.5 Stars